ScilifelabDataCentre/DbShare/dbshare/documentation/tutorial-api.md

+---
+title: API for programmatic operations
+ordinal: 107
+---

-The API can be used to access and edit databases and their data.
+The Application Programming Interface (API) can be used to access and edit databases and their data.

 A user account is needed (except for reading public data) and the authentication is based on an API key set for the user account.